-The City of Snyder Water Department is governed by the Snyder City Council, which meets on the first Monday of each month in the City Council Chambers located at City Hall (1925 24th Street).
+The City of Snyder Water Department is governed by the Snyder City Council.
+The council meets the first Monday of each month in the City Council Chambers located at City Hall (1925 24th Street).
 You may also contact the Customer Service Director at (325) 573-4960.

-Any questions about this report please call the Water Treatment Plant at (325) 573-3782.
+If you have any questions about this report please call the Water Treatment Plant at (325) 573-3782.